YuryYaroshevich/findMyPet/README.md

 ### TODO
 1. to think about id in db
-4. logging
+2. logging
-5. password validation(min length for example)
+3. password validation(min length for example)
+4. change to java 8 for Heroku deployment